Flavjack/rticles/README.md

 ### Use the template or clone the repository

-Use the template from GitHub: <https://github.com/Flavjack/rticles>
+- You can use **"rticles"** as template from GitHub: <https://github.com/Flavjack/rticles>

+or

-Clone the **"rticles"** repository using the terminal in Rstudio
+- You can clone the **"rticles"** repository using the terminal in Rstudio, for windows user using bash (install Git)

 ```{git}
 bash